ravindUwU/skgl-kotlin/README.md

 # SKGL (Kotlin)

 The [SKGL](https://github.com/Cryptolens/SKGL) library, written in Kotlin, with a shiny new API.
-Use this to generate & validate human readable, 20-character serial keys.
+Use this to generate & validate human readable, 20-character serial keys with up to 8 features embedded.

 **Please note: this library is still a work-in-progress.**